One Moment of Humanity: Music

 An original score was composed for this episode by Derek Wadsworth.
 The second movement of Beethoven's 'Symphony No. 9 in D minor' was played by Zamara in the Alpha recreation room.
 'Storm at Sun-Up' by Canadian jazz composer Gino Vannelli, was selected by choreographer Lionel Blair to accompany the seduction dance during filming, and served as Wadsworth's inspiration when preparing his score.
-A brief moment of the 'space horror music' composed by Vic Elms and Alan Willis for "Ring Around the Moon" can be heard when Zarl takes Helena's hand and says, 'The play begins.'
+A brief moment of the 'space horror music' composed by Vic Elmes and Alan Willis for "Ring Around the Moon" can be heard when Zarl takes Helena's hand and says, 'The play begins.'
 This is the only occurrence of a first-series music-track being used this year.

 Reception

+TV Zone magazine called the episode a "powerful story", praising the characterisations and Whitelaw's performance in particular.
+SFX gave it a "B" grade, describing it as good overall with an "unusually downbeat ending".
+Rating the episode 8 out of 10, Dreamwatch Bulletin praised the "strong, simple plot" as well as Bayldon's performance: "as always, he is able to add a little pathos to his role."
+Reviewer Anthony McKay also complimented the direction, remarking that Crichton could "make even the most preposterous idea seem quite credible, such as the Vegans not noticing when Maya transforms herself into a parrot."
+He concluded that "[a]s far as originality goes, this memorable episode is as good as they come."

+John Kenneth Muir wrote that while the episode "has a great deal in its favour", including "strong character interaction" and good villains, it is let down by certain plot elements which are less than credible, such as the androids being able to create a perfect replica of Alpha and teleport themselves or others by mere thought.
+He also considered the ending "as hackneyed as one can get in science fiction", noting other TV episodes in which androids short-circuit in the face of emotion.

-Journalist and Space: 1999 fan Shaqui Le Vesconte commented that "'One Moment of Humanity' switches expectations between the beautiful Vegans and their automaton called Numbers, even if it mixes plot elements of Star Treks 'The Mark of Gideon,' with Helena and Tony transported to a deserted Alpha, and 'I, Mudd,' with androids immobilized by illogical input."
+Journalist and Space: 1999 fan Shaqui Le Vesconte commented that the episode "switches expectations between the beautiful Vegans and their automaton, called Numbers, even if it mixes plot elements of Star Trek's 'The Mark of Gideon', with Helena and Tony transported to a deserted Alpha, and 'I, Mudd', with androids immobilised by illogical input."
+James F. Iaccino of Benedictine University argued that besides "I, Mudd", the episode is heavily influenced by Star Treks "What Are Little Girls Made Of?" and "Requiem for Methuselah" – both episodes in which androids are destroyed by experiencing human emotion.
+Jay Allen Sanford praised the use of Vannelli's music but called the episode "another blatant Trek swipe", likening the premise to that of "Plato's Stepchildren".